BinaryDoubts/sow-reap-scythes-for-caves-of-qud/README.md

 * Spawn any sickle with "SowReap_Sickle" + the tier number

 ## Planned Features
-* Unique art for all the skills and abilities
+* Unique art for the skills
+* Unique art for the sickle subclass
 * Unique scythe variants
 * New quest to acquire a powerful legendary scythe
-* Better integration into the game's economy, quest rewards, and enemy inventories
 * New sound effects
-* Enemy AI support for scythe skills

 ## Credits/Thanks
 * Scythe design used in the mod's logo is by Lorc under CC BY 3.0, via game-icons.net